ngs-docs/2022-GGG201b-lab/lab-1.md

 ----

-Let's run one!
+Let's run a rule!
 Try the following command:
 ```
 snakemake -p -j 1 map_reads
 ```

 This says, "run the shell command in the Snakefile under the 'map_reads' rule".

-`-p` means "show the command that you're running.
+`-p` means "show the shell command that you're running".

 `-j 1`